 4. For More Elbow Room in the Shower, Put Up a Curved Rod

 These days, it's hard to find a hotel room without one of these ingeniously simple devices.
-Designed to keep the shower curtain away from your upper body and prevent what I call "curtain cling", this space-expanding marvel has yet to find its way into many home bathrooms.
-Well, if you haven't yet gone curved, may I suggest that the time has come.
-Installation is surprising simple, even if you have to deal with a tile surface as I did.
+Designed to keep the shower curtain away from your upper body and prevent what I call "curtain cling", this double-curved shower rod has yet to find its way into many home bathrooms.
+Well, if you haven't yet gone curved, may I suggest that the time has come to make your shower bigger?
+Installation is surprisingly simple, even if you have to deal with a tile surface as I did.
 If you enjoy your showers, this is one improvement you'll appreciate on a daily basis.